hortonworks/cloudbreak/docs/index.md

 ###Thank you
 Huge thanks go to the contributors from the community who have been actively working with the SequenceIQ team.
 Kudos for that.

-###Jobs
-Do you like what we are doing?
-We are looking for exceptional software engineers to join our development team.
-Would you like to work with others in the open source community?
-Please consider submitting your resume and applying for open positions at jobs@sequenceiq.com.

 ### Legal

 *Brought to you courtesy of our legal counsel.*